 By merely removing distractions caused by these unauthorized ads, brands have seen an increase in their conversion rate by +16%.
 It only proves that how bettering the online customer journey increases conversions and sales for web and mobile stores.

 A big chunk of a brand’s online customer journey is spent on product pages.
 It’s only evident for a consumer to want to know more about a product they’re interested in.
 They want to be able to make an informed purchase as it saves the hassle of them having to exchange or return products.
 However, high-quality product images and the most well-crafted product descriptions are no longer enough!

 Think about why you prefer to shop from brick and mortar stores sometimes – especially when you’re trying out products from a new brand.
 You get to touch and feel the product, and that reassures you that the purchase you make will be worth it.

 What’s more, is that you always have an in-store salesperson who is more than willing to assist you.

 Now you can’t offer the exact same experience to a shopper online.
-However, you can make your product pages more immersive and engaging.
+However, you can make your product pages more immersive and increase user engagement.